TonyQ032/TonyQ032/README.md

 * 🌍  I'm based in Rialto, CA
 * ✉️  You can contact me at [anthonyq032@gmail.com](mailto:anthonyq032@gmail.com)
-* 🧠  I'm learning MongoDB, React, GraphQL
+* 🧠  I'm currently learning React and GraphQL

 ### Skills